mstksg/inCode/copy/entries/monad-plus-1.md

 embarassing mistakes in the design the Haskell standard library --- the infamous [monad-applicative-functor hierarchy issue][maf].
 As a result, MonadPlus has to fulfill two roles, the other being unrelated to its fail/success purpose.
-Ideally, we would have two classes: MonadFail and Alternative.
+In a perfect world, we would have two typeclasses:
+MonadFail and Alternative.
 In practice, however, the part of MonadPlus that does not involve dealing with failure/success is rarely used, and we use Alternative for that instead; the only real problem is therefore really just the not-so-helpful naming.

 [maf]: http://www.haskell.org/haskellwiki/Functor-Applicative-Monad_Proposal